Soft yet supportive, the VSR is the only shoe I turn to when I need a versatile boulder and sport climbing shoe with serious sending ability.

 The Instinct heel has been a fan favorite ever since the release of the original in 2010 and has remained largely unchanged since the original design.

 That said, there are a few subtle upgrades to the VSR heel.
 For example, the Vibram sole still protrudes up the back of your heel but is now tucked under the slingshot rand at the top.
 This is a nice touch and undoubtedly contributes to keeping the heel cup secure.
-It also comes in handy when cranking hard on techie heel hooks and also offer a little extra protection to your calcaneus bone (the lumpy bone on the back of your heel).
+It also comes in handy when cranking hard on techie heel hooks and also offers a little extra protection to your calcaneus bone (the lumpy bone on the back of your heel).
 A bit of extra rubber has been added to the sides of the heel cup too, which opens the shoe to handling heel hooks from all angles.

 Admittedly, I have always been a fan of a stiffer heel (Evolv are the masters of stiff heel design in my opinion) but the sensitivity and feedback you revive from the soft heel of the VSR are undeniably brilliant.